Nafees2789/Task-Manager-App/README.md

 ## Prerequisites

-- React and Node version should be greater than 18.
+- React and Node version should be equal or greater than 18.
 - MySQL Workbench Community - Version 8.0.36
 - MySQL Installer - Version 8.0.36